 The island's most comprehensive collection of Guernsey French material, much of it unique, from the earliest dictionaries and poems to the most up-to-date learning materials.

-The Library also holds a significant collection of dictionaries and studies of Norman-French patois and other historical French dialects.
+The Library also holds a significant collection of Jersey French and dictionaries and studies of Norman-French patois and other historical French dialects.

 The Priaulx Library is committed to collecting, cataloguing and preserving the islands’ history and culture.
-Our collections include military records, local folklore and rare books.
+Our 'gold mine' includes military records, local folklore and rare books in English and French.

 Please note: Any book with a Priaulx Library label or stamp or a personal bookplate of Osmond Priaulx but without a withdrawal stamp may have been removed illegally from the Library's collection.
 We politely request that anyone with knowledge of such a book contact us immediately.